pabloripoll/docker-platform-nginx-nodejs22/README.md

 # NGINX 1.28, NODEJS 22.16

+## Repository Overview

-This Infrastructure Platform repository provides a dedicated stack with Node.js for front-end projects, enabling developers to work within a consistent local development framework that closely mirrors real-world deployment scenarios.
-Whether your application will run on AWS EC2, Google Cloud GCE instances, or be distributed across Kubernetes pods, this structure ensures smooth transitions between environments.
+This Infrastructure Platform repository provides a dedicated Node.js stack for front-end projects, enabling developers to work within a consistent local development framework that closely mirrors real-world deployment scenarios.
+Whether your application will run on **AWS EC2**, **Google Cloud GCE**, **Azure** instances, **VPS** or be distributed across **Kubernetes pods**, this structure ensures smooth transitions between environments.

+### Modular and Decoupled Design

-A key feature of this repository is its modular design: it is intentionally decoupled from its sub-directory ./webapp, allowing the platform to be maintained independently without impacting the associated subproject.
-This separation supports dedicated upkeep and flexibility for both the platform and its attached web applications.
+A key feature of this repository is its modular design: it is intentionally decoupled from its sub-directory `./webapp`, allowing the platform to be maintained independently without impacting the associated subproject.
+This separation supports dedicated upkeep and flexibility for both the platform and its detached web application.

+### Multi-instance Local Development

-Additionally, the platform can be run locally with multiple instances to support different development stages of various ./webapp projects simultaneously.
-It is easily configurable to suit different infrastructure or machine requirements—developers can adjust settings such as container RAM usage, ports, and other platform parameters to best fit their environment.
+Additionally, the platform is designed to support running multiple development versions of the ./webapp simultaneously, simply by adjusting a few environment settings to differentiate each container instance.
+It is highly configurable to accommodate various infrastructure or machine requirements, allowing developers to easily tailor parameters such as container RAM allocation, port assignments, and other platform settings to best fit their local or deployment environment.
 <br>

 ## Content of this page: